zkat/conserv/docs/conserv.tcp.md

 *[function]* `server-resume server`

   Resumes read events for `server`, enabling new client connections.
-If `server` was already accepting clients, this function has no effect."
+If `server` was already accepting clients, this function has no effect.